Kukke Sri Subramanya Temple – Karnataka

 Introduction

-Kukke Subramanya is a Murugan temple located in the village Subramanya, of Kadaba taluk in Dakshina Kannada district, Karnataka, India.
-In this temple Murugan is worshipped as Subramanya, lord of all serpents.
-The epics relate that the divine serpent Vasuki and other serpents found refuge under Subramanya when threatened by the Garuda.
-The poojas and other daily rituals in the temple are performed as per Madhvacharya‘s Tantra Sara Sangraha.
+Kukke Subramanya is a revered Murugan temple located in Subramanya village, Kadaba Taluk, Dakshina Kannada district, Karnataka, India.
+Here, Lord Murugan is worshipped as Subramanya, the lord of all serpents.
+According to the epics, the divine serpent Vasuki and other serpents sought refuge under Lord Subramanya when threatened by Garuda.
+The temple rituals follow Madhvacharya’s Tantra Sara Sangraha.

 Puranic Significance